Skip advert

 What are other UK cities doing?

-Birmingham, Bath, Bristol and Bradford are just four examples of UK cities that have successfully introduced clean-air zones, while Oxford has implemented a zero-emission zone (ZEZ) for its city centre.
+Birmingham, Bath, Bristol, Glasgow and Bradford are just five examples of UK cities that have successfully introduced clean-air zones, while Oxford has implemented a zero-emission zone (ZEZ) for its city centre.
 It’s free to enter Oxford’s ZEZ in an electric car, but hybrids that emit less than 75 g/km CO2 are charged £2 a day, vehicles that meet Euro 4 petrol and Euro 6 diesel standards are charged £6, while those that don’t meet any of those standards incur a £10 charge every time they enter.
 Charges for each clean-air or zero-emission zone are likely to be different, so best to check before you set off.

 Several other cities have considered clean air zones but as of yet, the cities above are the only ones to implement these schemes.